Table of Contents

 - It provides quite an impact force compared to wooden ones.

-- Weighs only 12 to 28 ounces, lighten than metal mallets.
+- It weighs only 12 to 28 ounces, lightens than metal mallets.

-- It can be used to put upholstery back in places.
+- It can be used to put upholstery back in place.

 - It can also be used to dent out metals.